sarahbachernegg/supabase-support-casebook/cases/01-auth-rls-empty-results.md

 For escalation, I would include:

-- table schema
+- sanitized table schema
 - active RLS policies
-- example client query
+- example client query with secrets removed
 - expected result
 - actual result
+- authenticated user ID used for testing, replaced with a placeholder
+- whether `auth.uid()` matches the row's ownership column
-- whether the same query works with the service role key
+- whether the same query works from a trusted server-side environment with the service-role key
+- relevant logs, timestamps, and request IDs if available
 - a minimal reproduction if possible

 ## Documentation or product improvement idea